HostBill-zz/hostbill-opensrs-publishing/README.md

 How to Install
 --------------

-Just drop `class.opensrs_publishing.php` and the `opensrs_publishing` folder into `includes/modules/Hosting/` folder of your HostBill install.
+Just drop `class.opensrs_publishing.php` and the `opensrs_publishing` folder into `includes/modules/Hosting/` folder of your HostBill install then activate the module from inside HostBill.

 Future Ideas
 ------------